Carreau/ipython-wiki/"Lab-meetings-on-Air":-public-development-discussions.md

 * During the meeting, all chat that needs to happen by typing can be done on our [HipChat Dev Room](https://www.hipchat.com/ghtNzvmfC)
 * We keep a running document with [minutes of the meeting on HackPad](https://hackpad.com/IPython-dev-meetings-6wTSjJt7TZK) where we summarize main points.

 We welcome and encourage help from others in updating these minutes during the meeting, but we'll make no major effort in ensuring that they are a detailed and accurate record of the whole discussion.
-We simply don't have the time fo rthat.
+We simply don't have the time for that.

 ## Prior meetings